Australian Early Development Census

 The AEDC can help strengthen links between schools, preschools, playgroups, local government agencies, health centres, libraries and other local organisations and encourage them to explore new ways of working together.

 A range of NT resources are being developed to support early childhood services, schools, community services and governments to interpret and use the AEDC data.
+These are available on the eLearn site.

 Contact the NT AEDC manager